CharanMadhala/GlobeNest/readme.md

 <!-- 61.
 Project - Phase 3 (Part d) [85]
     [85] 01.
 Using Mongo Atlas - how to create new cloud db - storing data and connecting with local machine

+    [86] 02.
+Mongo Session Store - about storing session in Mongo cloud as colletion - till now we are using express session store which is suitable for localhost and development purpose

 -->